ArronBeale/CI_PP5_tee_time/README.md

 ## Database

-- Built with Python and the Django framework with a Postgres database for the deployed Heroku version(production)
+I built my database using PostgreSQL.
+It's a powerful and open-source object-relational database system that is known for its reliability, robustness, and performance.
+I chose it because it provides a flexible tool for efficiently managing and organizing my data.

 <a href="https://docs.google.com/spreadsheets/d/13d5eeCcBG7GWVxWo78qZi8OyIZ10Tu6Ze7brLsul9qo/edit?usp=sharing" target="_blank">Link Database Schema</a>
+(Ctrl + click to open in new tab)
 <hr>

 ## Models